robstave/angular2-training/session-four/page1.md

 Template Driven Forms Features

 + Easy to use
-+ Suitable for simple scenarios and fails for complex scenarios
++ Suitable for simple scenarios but fails for complex scenarios
 + Similar to angular 1
 + Two way data binding(using [(NgModel)] syntax)
 + Minimal component code
-+ Automatic track of the form and its data(handled by Angular)
++ Automatic tracking of the form and its data (handled by Angular and its form utilities)
-+ Unit testing is another challenge
++ Unit testing is more complex.

 Reactive Forms Features

-+ More flexible, but needs a lot of practice.
++ More flexible, but has a steeper learning curve.
-+ Handles any complex scenarios.
++ Handles complex scenarios.
-+ No data binding is done(Immutable data model preferred by most developers)
++ No data binding is done (Immutable data model preferred by most developers)
 + More component code and less HTML markup
-+ Reactive transformations can be made possible such as
++ Reactive transformations are possible such as
   + Handling a event based on a debounce time
-  + Hanlding events when the components are distinct until changed
+  + Handling events when the components are distinct until changed
   + Adding elements dynamically
 + Easier Unit testing

 My two cents:
 As long as you can get a consistent look and feel, you can choose either.
 Most of the documentation out there seems to riff off of the template based forms.
 You can mix and match within an application so if a form outgrows its maintainability, just upgrade to reactive.
 Ajax-like forms should strive to be reactive.
-You just cant use both strategies in the same form.
+You just can't use both strategies in the same form.

+The moment your form starts to take on a "State" however...like for example a retail form where you chose a country/state and then have a tree of possibilities for visualization and validation, you are going to want to split that up.
+Let the view of the form be based only on the state of the data and let the valdiation happen on the events as they come in rather than a sum-total mishmash.

 Also, of all the code that has gone through alpha and beta changes, this is one of the high churners.
 So there are lots of tutorials that are outdated.
 They usually mention what release they are relevant too.